Andreilys/ds-primer/docs/index.rst

 Data Science Primer
 ===========================

-A short primer covering both technical and non-technical topics associated with Data Science.
+A Primer that covers both technical and non-technical topics associated with Data Science.

 .. warning::